coleenquadros/configuration/README.md

 Provisioning Kafka managed clusters through the Kafka Service Fleet Manager can be self-serviced via app-interface.

+#### Request quota

+To request quota for a new cluster, create a merge request to the [ocm-resources](https://gitlab.cee.redhat.com/service/ocm-resources) repository requesting additional quota for the AppSRE OCM production organization.
+Here is an [example](https://gitlab.cee.redhat.com/service/ocm-resources/-/merge_requests/1916).
+The merge request should include details on the requesting entity and any information that supports the need to use a Kafka instance.

+> Note: each additional unit grants quota for 3 clusters.

+Once the merge request is created, send an email to [Duncan Doyle](mailto:ddoyle@redhat.com) (cc [AppSRE](mailto:sd-app-sre+kafka-requests@redhat.com)) with all the information.

+Once approval is granted (preferably as a comment on the merge request), ping @ocm-resources in #service-development-b (CoreOS slack) to get the merge request merged.

+#### Provision cluster

 To provision a new cluster, create a Kafka cluster file.
 Example:
 ```yaml
 ---